PythonAndGoCommunity/GoHomework/README.md

  ## Notice
  - Server & client will crash with non-existing flag's values.
- - Not implented -help flah.
+ - Not implented -help flag.